Breastfeeding Smaller Newborns

 Solution: Encourage active sucking and swallowing.

 Taking an active approach to ensure baby fills her tummy and empties your breasts is important.
 Pay attention to when baby's sucks change from strong and regular to weak and slow.
 When this happens you will probably also notice that swallowing is no longer heard and her eyes are closed.
-If this transition from "active sucking" to passive suckling happens after just a few brief minutes, then try to stimulate baby to suck more vigorously.
+If this transition from "active sucking" to passive suckling happens after just a few minutes, then try to stimulate baby to suck more vigorously.
 Gently stroke her skin, tickle her feet and talk to her.
-Use breast massage and compression to speed milk flow by intermittently pressing on and then releasing the lumpy areas of your breast.1 Once you feel like baby has filled her tummy and emptied your breasts, you can let her sleep at the breast as long as you want.
+Use breast massage and compression to speed milk flow by intermittently pressing on and then releasing the lumpy areas of your breast.1 You can also try the strategy of switching sides every 5 minutes (or each time baby stops swallowing) to keep baby engaged with feeding.
+On average, there should be about 20 minutes of steady swallows not counting the pauses.
+The more baby pauses, the longer it will take for her to fill up, so a sleepy feed could take up to an hour.
+Once you feel like baby has filled her tummy and emptied your breasts, you can let her sleep at the breast as long as you want.
+If you are ready to end the feed, watch your baby's body language carefully for signs she is full.
+She should appear content, open (not fisted) hands, relaxed posture, and no rooting or hands to mouth cues.
+If your baby doesn't seem satisfied after breastfeeding, talk to a lactation consultant about whether your baby is breastfeeding efficiently.

 Challenge #3: Building Milk Supply